-Assisted living is a great option for seniors who need extra support or who need assistance with day-to-day tasks.
-A nursing home, by contrast, offers more comprehensive support to seniors with extensive medical needs.
+The major difference assisted living has as a nursing home alternative is the type of care provided at the community.
+Assisted living is a great option for seniors who need extra support or assistance with day-to-day tasks.
+A skilled nursing or healthcare community, once referred to as a nursing home, offers more comprehensive support to seniors with extensive medical needs.

 Here’s what you need to know about these two senior living solutions.

-Assisted living communities are not hospitals.
-They can, however, offer some medical services, help with diet and nutrition issues, and assist with incontinence.
-At most assisted living communities, a licensed nurse completes a comprehensive individualized assessment for each resident, and nursing staff is on-site or accessible 24 hours a day.
+Assisted living communities offer community living in a non-clinical environment.
+They can also offer some medical support services, help with diet and nutrition issues, and assist with incontinence.
+In most assisted living communities, a licensed nurse completes a comprehensive individualized assessment for each resident, and caregiving staff is on-site or accessible 24 hours a day.

 Geriatricians and other healthcare professionals, such as dentists or chiropractors, will often see clients on-site.
 Some assisted living communities have even started offering physical and occupational therapy or wellness rooms supervised by licensed nurses.

-Additionally, a number of communities offer specialized memory care units for those with cognitive difficulties.
-A memory care solution is ideal for someone who has been diagnosed with Alzheimer’s disease or another type of dementia, as staff members are trained in best practices of care and family members can get additional support and education.
+Additionally, some assisted living communities offer specialized memory care units for those living with cognitive decline.
+A memory care solution is ideal for someone who has been diagnosed with Alzheimer’s disease or another type of dementia because staff members are trained in best practices of care and family members can get additional support and education.

 It’s important to ask about the types of care the community offers, especially if your loved one has a chronic or progressive medical condition.
-Some assisted living communities provide a continuum of care by contracting with skilled nursing companies or offering an on-site nursing home for residents whose support needs change.
+Some assisted living communities provide different levels of care and support based on what each resident needs, and they many offer a continuum of care by contracting with skilled nursing companies or offering an on-site nursing home for residents whose support needs change.

-Similar to nursing homes, assisted living communities deliver personal care, light housekeeping, and laundry.
-They also offer communal dining halls that serve three meals a day, including special meals for those with medical conditions such as diabetes.
+Similar to skilled nursing or healthcare communities, assisted living communities deliver personal care, light housekeeping, and laundry.
+They also offer on-site restaurants that serve three meals a day, including special meals for those with medical conditions such as diabetes.
 In addition, both types of residential alternatives are equipped with safety systems, such as emergency pull cords.

-An assisted living community is a good choice for a senior who needs additional support with the activities of daily living (ADLs).
-These may include dressing, showering, grooming, and toileting.
-Assisted living communities also provide socialization opportunities and an event calendar with many activities that make it easy to get out and about.
+An assisted living community is a good choice for a senior who needs additional support with their activities of daily living (ADLs).
+These activities may include dressing, showering, grooming, and toileting.
+Assisted living communities also provide socialization opportunities through events, programs, and excursions that make it easy to connect with neighbors and explore the greater community.

 It might be time to explore assisted living if you or your loved one:

-- Have fallen in the past six months.
+- Has fallen in the past six months.

-- Live with chronic pain or a complex medication condition.
+- Lives with chronic pain or a complex medication condition.

-- Need a helping hand when it comes to daily personal care or household upkeep.
+- Needs a helping hand when it comes to daily personal care or household upkeep.

 Who Can Benefit From Assisted Living?

-An assisted living community is a terrific match for someone who has some health problems or needs help with bathing and dressing.
+An assisted living community is a terrific match for someone who has some health problems or needs help with tasks such as bathing and dressing.
 Many seniors who choose assisted living remain independent aside from a few daily tasks.
-In fact, some assisted living residents drive their own cars, cook some of their own meals, and come and go freely.
+In fact, some assisted living residents drive their own cars, cook some of their own meals, and come and go on their own schedules.